 Kents Point — Orleans

 Kents Point is a marvelous hiking spot.
-A wooded area that sits right on the water, the land contains more than a mile of undeveloped shoreline, and fronts on Lonnie’s Pond, Little Pleasant Bay, and Frost Fish Creek.
-Kents Point is dog-friendly and has a handicapped-accessible boardwalk overlooking The River, as well.
+This wooded area sits right on the water and features more than a mile of undeveloped shoreline.
+It fronts on Lonnie’s Pond, Little Pleasant Bay, and Frost Fish Creek.
+Kents Point is also dog-friendly and has a handicapped-accessible boardwalk overlooking The River.

 Views of The River at Kents Point